Large building blower door testing

 Step 05

-Systematic envelope survey under pressure, optionally combined with IR thermography.
+Systematic envelope survey under pressure, optionally combined with IR thermography, followed by analysis of all collected data.

 06